Myanmar: Police fire rubber bullets at anti-coup protesters | DW | 27.02.2021

-Security forces are cracking down on protesters angry about the military coup that ousted civilian leader Aung San Suu Kyi in early February.
+Security forces have been cracking down on protesters angry about the military coup that ousted civilian leader Aung San Suu Kyi in early February.

-Police fired rubber bullets and detained protesters at anti-coup rallies in Yangon and other cities across Myanmar on Saturday.
+Police have fired rubber bullets and detained protesters at anti-coup rallies in Yangon and other cities across Myanmar.

 The country has been shaken by a wave of protests against the military, which toppled civilian leader Aung San Suu Kyi on February 1.